cmeza432/academic-kickstart/content/authors/admin/_index.md

 ---

 Carlos Meza graduated in December of 2019 from The University of Texas at Arlington with a Bachelors degree in Computer Science for Software Engineer.
 Projects include making an app for C++, Android Studio, and Python and Java.
 Familiar with SQL databases and using the Numpy, PyBluez libraries for Python.
-Also using Springboot, Swing for Java.
+Also using Springboot, Swing, REST api's for Java.